SSKumk/RuEo-v2/README.md

 # RuEo-v2
-Interface multitarget application fortheportal RuEo.ru
+Interface multitarget application for the portal RuEo.ru